WojnoN/rob6323_go2_project/README.md

 ## Additions Outside of Tutorial
 ### 1. Friction
-In order to introduce torque frictions into the simulator, no need will be needed to change in the config.
+(Friction is currently implemented into the main branch) In order to introduce torque frictions into the simulator, no need will be needed to change in the config.
 All changes will take place in rob6323_go2_env.py